 Congratulations!
 These students will share a $50 prize.

+Ah, graduation!
+Time for cap and gown and enjoying the last few weeks before reality sets in.
 Before you forget all about reading or books, Milne Library wants to send you off with some suggestions for your post-undergrad leisure time.
 Our suggestions come from The Millions, a book, arts and culture blog featured on NPR and in The New York Times.